Scale your business with our modular plugins.

 change the woocommerce language - language installed

-Simply select it from the dropdown and update the settings to apply it to your site.
+Select it from the dropdown and update the settings to apply it to your site.
 This way, you can install as many languages as you want.

 change the woocommerce language - language updated

-3) Change Language of the Store
+3) Change the Language of the Store

 change woocommerce language - site language